grantmcconnaughey/Lintly/README.md

                                   (required)
   --format [unix|flake8|pylint-json|eslint|eslint-unix|stylelint|black|cfn-lint|cfn-nag]
                                   The linting output format Lintly should
                                   expect to receive.
-Default "unix" --context TEXT                  Override the commit status context --fail-on [any|new]             Whether Lintly should fail if any violations are detected or only if new violations are
+Default "flake8" --context TEXT                  Override the commit status context --fail-on [any|new]             Whether Lintly should fail if any violations are detected or only if new violations are